JonnyPS/trello-todo-list/README.md

 # A simple todo list on Trello.
 Using the Trello API, users can add cards by submitting a form
+## Designed for users to submit development requests

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).